-As you must have already seen on online forms, a checkbox also known as “Tick Box” is a little square box that allows you to select or deselect an option by clicking on it.
+As you must have seen on online forms, a checkbox, selection box or tick box (British English); is a little square box that provides an interactive way to make choices or select applicable items.

-Clicking on the checkbox inserts a check mark icon into the checkbox, indicating that an option has been selected.
+Clicking inside the checkbox inserts a check mark icon into the checkbox, indicating that an option has been selected.
+In most cases, checkboxes provide the option to deselect a choice/entry by clicking once again inside the checkbox; if the user makes a mistake or wants to change the choice that was made.

-While inserting a checkbox in Excel is easy, many users have a hard time trying to find the right tab or the option to insert checkbox in Excel.
+While inserting a checkbox in Microsoft Excel is easy, many users have a hard time trying to find the right tab where the option to insert checkbox is located.

-This happens, because the option to Insert the checkbox, Radio Box and other interactive tools resides in the Developer tab, which is not enabled by default in Excel.
+The reason for this is due to the option to Insert Checkbox, Radio Box and other interactive tools being available in the Developer tab, which is not enabled by default in Microsoft Excel.

-Hence, the first step would be to add the Developer tab to the ribbon menu in Excel.
+Hence, the first step that is required to insert a checkbox in Microsoft Excel is to add the Developer tab to the ribbon menu in Excel.

 The quickest way to add the Developer Tab to Ribbon menu in Excel is to right-click in an empty space in the ribbon menu and click on Customize the Ribbon… option.

-On the next screen, check the little box next to Developer and click on OK.
+On the next screen, select the little box next to Developer and click on OK.

 If this does not work, you can try any of the following methods as applicable for the version of Microsoft Excel that you are using on your computer.

-- Excel 2010 and Later: Click on File > Options > Customize Ribbon > check the Developer option and click on OK.
+- Excel 2010 and Later: Click on File > Options > Customize Ribbon > select the Developer option and click on OK.

-Once the Developer tab is enabled in the ribbon menu, you are ready to insert checkboxes into any of the Cells in your Excel workbook.
+Once the Developer tab is enabled in the ribbon menu, you are all setup and ready to insert checkboxes into any of the Cells in your Excel workbook.

-1. To insert checkbox in Excel, click on the Developer tab and select the Check Box option.
+1. Click on the Developer tab and select the Check Box option.

 2. Next, click in the Cell in which you want to insert the checkbox.
-If required, you can drag the checkbox to its desired position using the four-pointed arrows (See image below).
+If required, you can drag the checkbox to its desired position using the four-pointed arrows.

 3. Once the checkbox is properly placed in its cell, right-click on the Checkbox > click on Edit Text and type the Title for the checkbox.